I've decided to have another go at Suzy Jimmy Falls on

 |

-is Jack Jones Hollow and I’m evidently in a low
+is Jack Jones Hollow, I’m evidently in a low

 area with many fingers of the creek